julienjovy/julienjovy/README.md

 # Julien Jovy - Developer & Instructor

 Welcome to my GitHub!
-I am a developer with expertise in PHP, Symfony, and Python.
+I am a developer with expertise in PHP, Laravel, and React.
 I enjoy building web applications and sharing knowledge with others.
 This repository acts as my portfolio and CV, showcasing my work and open-source contributions.

 ## Skills & Technologies